 The financial year shall end on………………….

-A banking account shall be opened in the name of the Society and payments shall be authorised by any two officers.
+A banking account shall be opened in the name of the Charity and payments shall be authorised by any two trustees

-The income and property of the Society whencesoever derived shall be applied solely towards promoting the objects of the Society as set forth above.
-No portion thereof shall be paid or transferred either directly or indirectly to any trustee except in payment of legitimate expenses incurred on behalf of the Society or with approval and/or permission from the Charity Commission
+The income and property of the Charity shall be applied solely towards promoting the objects of the Charity as set forth above.
+No portion thereof shall be paid or transferred either directly or indirectly to any trustee except in payment of legitimate expenses incurred on behalf of the Charity or with approval and/or permission from the Charity Commission

 [SCOTLAND: Nothing in this constitution shall authorise an application of the property of the charity for purposes which are not charitable in accordance with section 7 of the Charities and Trustee Investment (Scotland) Act 2005.]
 (See note for charities in Scotland)